JL978/CO2-Conversion-Plant-Automation/README.md

 ![Main Application User Interface](maindemo.png)<br/>
 *The main user interface*

-Allow user to define time between runs in 30 seconds increment Allow the user to pick which defined cycle they want the program to run at (calling from a sqlite database) Allow the user to choose if they want to switch the sampling to the anode side (anode side runs are not an often occurence) Starting and stopping the program at anytime
+* Allow user to define time between runs in 30 seconds increment
+* Allow the user to pick which defined cycle they want the program to run at (calling from a sqlite database)
+* Allow the user to choose if they want to switch the sampling to the anode side (anode side runs are not an often occurence)
+* Starting and stopping the program at anytime
-Adding a newly defined cycle (saving it to a sqlite database)
+* Adding a newly defined cycle (saving it to a sqlite database)

 ![Sequence Edit User Interface](seqEdemo.png)<br/>
 *The window that let users create a new cycle definition and add it to the database*

-Viewing saved cycles and deleting them (removal from the database)
+* Viewing saved cycles and deleting them (removal from the database)

 ![Sequence View User Interface](seqVDemo.png)<br/>
 *The window that let users create a new cycle definition and add it to the database*

-Collect the converted data the csv files and apply Simpson's rule integration at known gas peak to find peak area Used the collected peak areas to convert into useful data such as molar flow, FE, etc.
+* Collect the converted data the csv files and apply Simpson's rule integration at known gas peak to find peak area
+* Use the collected peak areas to convert into useful data such as molar flow, FE, etc.
-View an important parameter called FE in real time
+* View an important parameter called FE in real time

 ![FE View User Interface](FEDemo.gif)<br/>
 *FE view window*

-Graph all the important paramters in real time by integrating matplotlib with PyQt5
+* Graph all the important paramters in real time by integrating matplotlib with PyQt5

 ![Graphing User Interface](GraphDemo.gif)<br/>
 *Graphing window*